shivasiddharth/GassistPi/README.md

 2. Place the .json file in/home/pi directory

-3. Rename it to assistant--->assistant.json

-4. Using the one-line installer for installing Google Assistant and Snowboy dependencies
+3. Using the one-line installer for installing Google Assistant and Snowboy dependencies
-**Pi3 and Armv7 users use the "gassist-installer-pi3.sh" installer and Pi Zero, Pi A and Pi 1 B+ users use the "gassist-installer-pi-zero.sh" installer.
-Snowboy installer is common for both**
+**Pi3 and Armv7 users use the "gassist-installer-pi3.sh" installer and Pi Zero, Pi A and Pi 1 B+ users use the "gassist-installer-pi-zero.sh" installer.**
 	4.1 Make the installers Executable

 	```
 	sudo chmod +x /home/pi/GassistPi/scripts/gassist-installer-pi3.sh
 	sudo chmod +x /home/pi/GassistPi/scripts/gassist-installer-pi-zero.sh
-	sudo chmod +x /home/pi/GassistPi/scripts/snowboy-deps-installer.sh

 	```

 	4.2 Execute the installers **Pi3 and Armv7 users use the "gassist-installer-pi3.sh" installer and Pi Zero, Pi A and Pi 1 B+ users use the "gassist-installer-pi-zero.sh" installer.
 Snowboy installer is common for both**
 	**Don't be in a hurry and Don't run them parallely, Run them one after the other**
 	```